 Waterfall Model.
 Main Features

-Let’s start with the brief review of the Waterfall Model.
-This approach differs from the other two we’re talking about.
+Let’s start with a brief review of the Waterfall Model.
+This approach differs from the other two we are talking about.
 Unlike Scrum and Kanban, Waterfall is not an iterative process.
 It means that every step runs only once.
-The project is implemented step by step according to initially defined sequencing.
+The project is implemented step by step, according to initially defined sequencing.
 Here’s the typical sequence of steps true for the cascade model:

 1. Requirement analysis

 These steps may differ from project to project, but the overall idea stays the same.

 Like any other model, Waterfall has its weak sides.
 For example, if there will be an error at the very first phase of development, you’ll be able to find it only when you start the Development or Testing phase.
 Thus, it’s recommended to use this approach only in one case: if all requirements are clear, and there are no doubts that there will be any changes.